wuPiotrek/library/README.md

 # Library Console Application 📚

-Welcome to the **Library Console Application**, a simple and intuitive console-based program written in Java Core.
+Welcome to the **Library Console Application**, a simple and intuitive console-based program written in Java.
 This project provides basic functionality for managing users, books, and lending operations, making it an excellent starting point for learning Java and object-oriented programming.

 ---